 Much more e-waste needs to be collected in the coming years.
 We ensure in many ways that consumers know where they can hand in e-waste and the importance of doing so.
 With our Wecycle campaigns, for example.
 And with educational and communicative concepts for schools.

 Education is an important activity of the OPEN Foundation.
 Consumers see our communications under the name Wecycle.
-We know from research that every Dutch person has seen or heard of an advertisement for a Wecycle e-waste collection point at least 15 times on average.
+We know from research that every person in the Netherlands has seen or heard of an advertisement for a Wecycle e-waste collection point at least 15 times on average.
 We achieve this in different ways.

 Strengthening the recycle self-confidence